ctxis/CAPE/README.md

 - Ursnif
 - TrickBot

-CAPE has config parsers/decoders for the following malware families, whose payloads are extracted by a behavioural package:
+CAPE has config parsers/decoders for the following malware families, whose payloads are automatically extracted by a behavioural package:
 - Emotet
 - RedLeaf
 - ChChes